 18. Sage ESG Intermediate Credit (GUDB)

-This bond investment option, named Sage ESG Intermediate Credit, works with various investment-grade bonds dominated by the US dollar.
+This bond investment option, Sage ESG Intermediate Credit, works with various investment-grade bonds dominated by the US dollar.

 Besides that, the expense ratio is only 0.35%, making it an affordable option for beginner investors seeking sustainable investing.